mstksg/inCode/copy/entries/type-levels.md

 There is a fundamental difference here between this type and our last type: we want to enforce a *global* invariant (total cannot exceed a limit), and we can't "fake" this using local invariants like last time.

-We saw a bit of the extra complexities this brings from our fixed-length lists from before: whatever phantom type we use to enforce this "global" invariant now becomes entangled to the overall structure of our data type itself.
+Introducing level 7: enforcing *global* structure!
+This brings some extra complexities, similar to the ones we encountered in Level 5 with our fixed-length lists: whatever phantom type we use to enforce this "global" invariant now becomes entangled to the overall structure of our data type itself.

 Let's re-use our `Entry` type, but interpret an `Entry n a` as a value of type `a` with a weight `n`.
-Now, we'll ask the same question we asked before: what "type-safe" operation do we want, and what minimal phantom types do we need to allow this type-safe operation?
+Now, we'll again let Conor McBride be our guide and ask the same question we asked before: what "type-safe" operation do we want, and what minimal phantom types do we need to allow this type-safe operation?
 In our case, we want to *insert* into our bounded weighted list in a safe way, to ensure that there is enough room.
 So, we need *two* phantom types:

 1. One phantom type `lim` to establish the maximum weight of our container
 2. Another phantom type `n` to establish the current used capacity of our